samuelbadman/leviathan/README.md

 # leviathan

-This repository contains the source code for Leviathan Engine, a game engine toolset used to build and run games.
-Check the develop branch for the latest feature developments.
+This repository contains the source code for Leviathan Engine, game engine tools used to build and run games.
+See the develop branch for the latest feature developments.